What is DVAM? Why it Happens and How it Helps

 We encourage everyone to get involved and help raise awareness about domestic violence every October.
 We recognize the power that each one of us has in making a difference.

-Follow our social media accounts on Facebook, Twitter, and Instagram, tag us in your post and use the hashtag #1Thing to show your #1Thing that will end domestic violence.
+Follow our social media accounts on Facebook, Twitter, Instagram, or LinkedIn and tag us in your DVAM posts!
+Use the hashtag #WithSurvivors or #DVAM2025 to show us what you’re doing to end domestic violence.